-Class: Choose the fenestration type and class by marking one (and only one) column.
+Class: Choose the vertical fenestration frame type or the skylight class by marking one (and only one) column.
 This information is used to determine the fenestration criteria.

 Source of Data: Indicate the source of the performance data for the proposed fenestration.
 For fenestration, the performance data must either be taken from NFRC ratings or from Appendix A of the Standard.
-The Standard permits you to take U-factor data from Appendix A but take SHGC and visible light transmission data from manufacturers' literature.
+The Standard permits you to take U-factor data from Appendix A but take center-of-glass SHGC data from manufacturers' literature.
 When this is the case, mark Appendix A as the source of data.

 Area: Enter the area of the proposed fenestration.
-The area should include the area of the frame as well as the glazing, since the NFRC performance ratings apply to the total area.
+The area should include the area of the frame as well as the glazing, since the NFRC performance ratings apply to the whole assembly area.
+Do not include glass spandrel area, which is considered opaque wall.
 Separately group skylights and windows and leave a few blank rows at the end of each grouping so that the area of that group can be summed.

 U-Factor: Enter the U-factor of the fenestration.
 This value should be taken either from NFRC ratings or from Table A8.1A or A8.2 of the Standard.
-However, Table A8.1A can only be used for unlabeled glazed wall systems (site-built windows, but not operable windows or picture windows) and skylights.
+However, Table A8.1A can only be used for unlabeled skylights.

-SHGC: Enter the solar heat gain coefficient the fenestration.
+SHGC: Enter the solar heat gain coefficient for the fenestration.
 If you are using an NFRC-rated window, the SHGC is included as part of the rating, and this value should be entered on the compliance form.
+For dynamic glazing, enter the lower SHGC rating from the NFRC label or certificate.
 If you are using Tables A8.1A or A8.2 for U-factor data, then Table A8.1B can be used as the source of SHGC.
 However, the data in Table A8.1B is limited to only a few types of glazing types.
-As an alternative, you can take the SHGC from the manufacturer's literature and use this for compliance purposes (see

-§ A8 of the Standard for more information and limitations on this approach).
+As an alternative, you can take the center-of-glass SHGC from the manufacturer's literature and use this for compliance purposes (see Section A8 of the Standard for more information and limitations on this approach).